 Jenny Hanafin, Ph.D.

-Her qualifications include B. Sc. in Marine Science, National University of Ireland, Galway and Ph.
-D. in Physical Oceanography and Meteorology at the Rosenstiel School of Marine and Atmospheric Science, University of Miami.
+Ph.
+D. in Meteorology and Physical Oceanography at the Rosenstiel School of Marine and Atmospheric Science, University of Miami

 Interests